Battling vampires since 1892. Now it's time to raise the stakes

 - Disproportionate Retribution: Dracula once slaughtered an entire village in northern Romania via Cold-Blooded Torture and forcing its inhabitants to do horrible things to their loved ones because the mayor's wife didn't bow properly to him.

 - Alexandru Rusmanov also loves to do this.
 Larissa doesn't kill Jamie when told?
 He flies off with her, then beats her to the brink of death and drops her out of the sky.
 A vampire girl might have been seen by her victim's family?
 He tears her limb from limb and eats her heart.
 Anderson fails to answer a simple question?
 Alexandru rips his tongue out.
 Jamie goes looking for him?
-Alexandru and his vampires find an island with about 160 inhabitants and horribly slaughter at least half of them.
+Alexandru and his vampires go to Lindisfarne Island, which has about 160 inhabitants, and horribly slaughter at least half of them.

 - Doorstopper: All three novels are well over 500 pages.